graphql-dotnet/authorization/README.md

 A toolset for authorizing access to graph types for [GraphQL.NET](https://github.com/graphql-dotnet/graphql-dotnet).
-It provides a [validation rule](src/GraphQL.Authorization/AuthorizationValidationRule.cs) that checks all of the Graph Types in the GraphQL operation (query/mutation/subscription) to see if they have authorization policies applied to them and evaluates these policies if any.
+It provides a [validation rule](src/GraphQL.Authorization/AuthorizationValidationRule.cs) that checks all of the Graph Types in the given GraphQL operation (query/mutation/subscription) to see if they have authorization policies applied to them and evaluates these policies if any.

 Provides the following packages: